saramohamed124/elearning-app/README.md

 ### Changelog

-#### v0.01
+#### v1.02

 - **Homepage**
-  - Designed and implemented the UI for the homepage.
+  - Designed and implemented the UI for the Category section.

-- **Header**
-  - Created a responsive header component for better navigation.

-- **Navbar**
-  - Developed the navbar UI to enhance user experience and accessibility.

-- **Error 404 Page**
-  - Designed a user-friendly 404 error page to guide users back to valid sections of the app.

-- **Login Page**
-  - Built a new UI for the login page to improve the authentication process.
+  - Designed and implemented the UI for the Instructor section.

+- **Common**
+  - Created the Category Home Card.